monterail/guidelines/GIT.md

 ## Rules

 * Never ever commit directly in `dev` or `master` branches!

+* Always commit your fixes to the oldest supported branch that require them.
+  Then (periodically) merge the integration branches upwards into each other.

+  This gives a very controlled flow of fixes.
+If you notice that you have applied a fix to e.g. master that is also required in maint, you will need to cherry-pick it (using git-cherry-pick(1)) downwards.
+This will happen a few times and is nothing to worry about unless you do it very frequently.

 * Merge to downstream only at well-defined points.

   Otherwise, the feature that was merged to suddenly contains more than a single (well-separated) change.